cuixuejiao/twip/README.md

 ### Solution Strategy

 There is a set of principles about to follow when a working on problem set like this.
-Create infrastructure that is flexable, automatic, consistent, reproducable, and disposable.
+Create infrastructure that is flexible, automatic, consistent, reproducible, and disposable.
 The problem feels like it was custom made for a **container** solution.
 And today that means **Docker**.